soranoo/next-google-adsense/README.md

 This package is deeply inspired by [nextjs-google-adsense](https://github.com/btk/nextjs-google-adsense/).

 Why I don't use [nextjs-google-adsense](https://github.com/btk/nextjs-google-adsense/) directly?
-Because it only Responsive Display Ad.
+Because it only support Auto Ads and Responsive Display Ad.
 I want to use In-article Ads.
 So I decided to create a new package. (read [👾 Why next-google-adsense?](#👾-why-next-google-adsense) for more details)

 Give me a ⭐ if you like it.